-Our algorithm extracts the geometric relationships between range-Doppler measurements based on the sensor array geometry and builds the association chains by adding likely observations at new sensors to the existing chains.
-In this section, we investigate the role of enhanced accuracy of range and Doppler estimates obtained using NOMP [3] super-resolution algorithm in spatial association by providing comparison against coarse estimates obtained using DFT.
-Figure 9 shows the localization and cardinality error for both cases.
-From the figure, it is obtained that the localization accuracy using NOMP estimates achieves the CRB when number of targets are moderate, whereas DFT has higher RMSE as expected.
-However, the RMSE of NOMP deviates away from CRB as the number of targets increases and approaches to the DFT accuracy for dense scenes.
-It is important to note that our association algorithm works even with the coarse estimates even though NOMP provides accuracy boost for our algorithm which identifies more targets resulting in lower cardinality errors compared to DFT in the presence of multiple targets.
+Our algorithm extracts the geometric relationships between range-Doppler measurements based on the sensor array geometry and builds association chains by adding likely observations at new sensors to existing chains.
+In this section, we investigate the role of enhanced accuracy of range and Doppler estimates obtained using the NOMP [3] super-resolution algorithm in spatial association compared to coarse estimates obtained using DFT.
+Figure 9 compares the localization and cardinality errors.
+We see that the localization accuracy using NOMP estimates achieves the CRB when the number of targets is moderate, whereas DFT has higher RMSE as expected.
+However, the RMSE of NOMP deviates away from CRB as the number of targets increases and approaches the accuracy of DFT-based estimates for dense scenes.

+It is important to note that our association algorithm works even with the coarse DFT-based estimates.
+However, NOMP provides an accuracy boost at the input of the association algorithm, which enables identification of more targets and results in lower cardinality errors compared to DFT.